 Movena brings a wide wealth of knowledge and experience to ABSS having held a variety of Finance and Administration leadership roles both locally and overseas in Manufacturing, Telecommunications, Media & Advertising.
 Her areas of expertise include Financial and Management reporting, process improvements and adoption of best internal controls.
 Movena is a proven leader with a track record of building strong teams, driving innovation, delivering business results and managing through change.
 She is passionate about turning around operational efficiency through ABSSs vision, strategy and most importantly people.

-Our Country Manager for Malaysia, Hong Kong and the wider International business, Rhys is a 15-year veteran of the accounting software industry, having held senior management roles with ABSS Ltd spanning China, Malaysia and New Zealand.
+Our General Manager for Singapore, Hong Kong and the wider International business, Rhys is a 15-year veteran of the accounting software industry, having held senior management roles with ABSS Ltd spanning China, South East Asia and New Zealand.
 As a founding shareholder of ABSS and part of the leadership team, Rhys brings a background in technology with a passion for helping small businesses grow and thrive.
 Rhys is responsible for driving regional relationships with government, financial institutions, enterprise and promoting the small business economy.

 SMALL and medium-sized enterprises (SMEs) play a significant role in the Singapore economy.
 They make up 99 per cent of the country's enterprises, employ two-thirds of the workforce, and contribute about of half of the country's gross domestic product.

 But the SME sector is facing a unique set of challenges, which could impact its growth and in turn affect the broader economy.

 Chief among these challenges is a significant grant reduction from 20,000 in 2015 to 16,300 in 2016 - but the reduced scope is not necessarily a bad thing.
 In fact, I would hazard a guess and say that it is exactly what the industry needs.